Happy birthday to Klaus-Peter Thaler, who was born on May 14, 1949.

 Other victories followed for Thaler in 1979, such as the Coco Cola Trophy race in Germany and a stage in the Critérium du Dauphiné Libéré, along with various and sundry cyclocross wins across Europe.

-Thaler again saw a number of victories the following season, including another stage win in the Vuelta a Espana, along with continued triumphs in a number of cyclocross and road races in his native Germany.
+Thaler again saw a number of victories the following season, including another stage title in the Vuelta a Espana, along with continued triumphs in a number of cyclocross and road races in his native Germany.

 Thaler continued his dominance in the cyclocross calendar, right up until his retirement from the sport in 1988, winning more than 35 cyclocross races during his 12-year career.